-- 7) Record the various times of events and details of the spill response on Sewer Spill Data Sheet. {Attachment (f)}.
-Use handheld GPS device to determine latitude and longitude of spill location and spill destination, if this location is substantially different (over 1000 yards away). - 8) If required, assist pumper truck operator in returning all collected wastewater to sewer collection system. - 9) Assist with any and all repair/remediation efforts directed by FSS and/or FS Sup. - 10) Review the Emergency Action Report sheet {Attachment (e)} and the Sewer Spill Data Sheet {Attachment (f)}, completing all sections with the required data. - 11) Take photographs, if possible, to record spill size, spill damage, and response. - 12) As soon as practical after the spill/overflow has been corrected/cleared, wash and/or remediate all areas affected by the spill.
+- Estimated spill volume entering the receiving water; and - Photography of: - Waterbody bank erosion, - Floating matter, - Water surface sheen (potentially from oil and grease), - Discoloration of receiving water, and - Impact to the receiving water. - 11) If required, assist pumper truck operator in returning all collected wastewater to sewer collection system. - 12) Assist with any and all repair/remediation and cleaning efforts directed by FSS and/or FS Sup. - 13) Review the Emergency Action Report sheet {Attachment (d)} and the Sewer Spill Data Sheet {Attachment (i)}, completing all sections with the required data. - 14) Take photographs, if possible, to record spill size, spill damage, and response. - 15) As soon as practical after the spill/overflow has been corrected/cleared, wash and/or remediate all areas affected by the spill.
 Wash water and other debris, as well as contaminated soil should be collected and properly disposed of.